solacecommunity/angular-solace-message-client/docs/site/getting-started.md

 }
 ```

-If providing a config to `provideSolaceMessageClient`, the `SolaceMessageClient` will automatically connect to the broker the first time it is injected.
-Alternatively, for more flexibility in providing the config, do not pass a config and connect manually using `SolaceMessageClient.connect`.
+> Alternatively, a function can be passed to load the config asynchronously.
+The function can call `inject` to get any required dependencies.

+> The connection to the broker will be established when `SolaceMessageClient` is injected for the first time.

 > See [feature overview][menu-features] section **Enable OAUTH2 authentication** for an example how to enable OAUTH authentication.